Rajapanreturns/StayOnTrail/README.md

 ### AI Task Planning

-StayOnTrail includes an AI-powered feature that helps users generate or refine tasks using the DeepSeek API.
-This helps users break down goals, plan work, and organize tasks more effectively.
+StayOnTrail includes a basic AI-assisted task planning feature using the DeepSeek API.
+This feature helps users generate or refine task ideas, making it easier to break down goals into manageable steps.

 ## Tech Stack